echeran/smile-of-murugan/webbook/chapter13.md

 *India¹ii*, *175*), in fact the very last of the Pallava kings.
-According to one legend, the poet was born in the vicinity of a temple-pillar *(kampam, stambha-*); according to another story, he was the son of the king of *Kampanāțu;* other stories associate his name with *kampu*, "millet", or *kampam* "pillar" or "stick"; a well-known proverb says that in Kampaṉ's home even a post for tying cattle will compose verses.[^kampan-home-proverb]
+According to one legend, the poet was born in the vicinity of a temple-pillar *(kampam, stambha-*); according to another story, he was the son of the king of *Kampanāṭu;* other stories associate his name with *kampu*, "millet", or *kampam* "pillar" or "stick"; a well-known proverb says that in Kampaṉ's home even a post for tying cattle will compose verses.[^kampan-home-proverb]